 About

 This owl is named for the ring of white feathers around its eyes that resemble a pair of glasses or spectacles.
 Owls are the nocturnal counterparts of hawks and falcons that hunt by day.
 Owls have large, fixed eyes that only face forward.
-They use their very flexible necks to rotate their head 270° and see objects to the side and behind them.
+They use their very flexible necks to rotate their head 270 degrees, enabling them to see objects to either side or behind them.
 An owl’s binocular vision provides better depth perception than many other birds have.
 To increase the accuracy of depth perception, owls bob their head and move it side to side.
 Owls have excellent vision in low-light conditions.
 Large pupils allow them to see images almost three times as bright as the human eye can see in darkness, but their ability to see color is limited.

 Owls live in dense forests where visual communication is difficult, so they rely heavily on vocal communication.
 Calls are used primarily to show alarm, attract mates, and advertise territorial boundaries for nesting sites.
 The spectacled owl’s vocalizations include a gruff BU-HU-HU, a descending whistle call, and a series of six to eight low, resonant hoots with a slight popping quality—like the tapping of a woodpecker.